illinois-cs498vr/illinois-cs498vr.github.io/_assignments/grad_assignment.md

   - At least 5 people total (10 preferred)
   - Do not test on your team members
   - Copies of completed questionnaire responses from your subjects and a short summary of your results (1-3 paragraphs) are **due by April 22nd**
-- Final deliverable - minimum two page paper with background (including lit review, justification for your project and hypotheses), methods, results, discussion (including ideas for further research) and conclusion sections.
+- Final deliverable - minimum two page paper with _background_ (including lit review, justification for your project and hypotheses), _methods_, _results_, _discussion_ (including ideas for further research) and _conclusion_ sections.
 The paper and a copy of the program you used for testing will be **due the day of the final project presentation** and submitted on Compass.
   - It is fine to reuse the background section from the first paper you turn in and the results section from what you submitted with the completed questionnaires
   - Your work may be featured on our course webpage!